Choosing a Good Nursing Home

-In 2010, the United States Census Bureau recorded the greatest number of people age 65 and older in census history.
-The number was 40.3 million people, or 13% of the population, and that number is only going to go up into the future.
+As of 2022, the United States Census Bureau has recorded there to be over 54 million adults 65 years or older.
 As people live longer, many Ohioans are going to need medical care and assistance that can only be found at a nursing home.
-There are almost 1,000 nursing homes in Ohio.
-So how can you find out what is a good nursing home vs. a bad one?
+With over 1,000 nursing homes in Ohio, distinguishing between good and bad can be difficult.
 Here are 5 quick tips to help you select a nursing home for your family member.

 1. Check out the nursing home on the Ohio Department of Health and Medicare websites